 Then, as he steps away he looks back at the bar, and sees Dora Mae’s naked ghostly figure at the window, looking at him in despair.
 Samson cries out in horror, as the arm of one of the men swoops around her dragging her back in with them for an eternity of rape and abuse.

 This is what Hell looks like.
 It’s not all fiery parties and fun debauchery.
 It is a woman’s soul tormented forever and for no reason.
 Her life was taken without a second thought.
-That shot of her at the window makes the idea of Hell seem almost viscerally unfair, even for the lowest of the low.
-No one is so bad that they deserve an eternity of suffering, and there are plenty of good or otherwise non-harmful people like Dora Mae who would end up there.
-Dora Mae Dreifuss, whatever her faults, does not belong in Babylon for the rest of time.
+That shot of her at the window makes the concept of Hell seem inherently unfair if there are plenty of average or unharmful people like Dora Mae who may end up there just for baring the flesh that God gave her.
+Whatever her faults, does not belong in the hell of Babylon to suffer for eternity.

 In a show that is all about the testing of faith, light vs dark, good vs evil, we have to continually ask which side is which?
 Dark cannot exist without light and vice versa.
 If good deeds are rewarded with brutal punishment, and evil deeds are rewarded with pleasure, is your God good or evil?
 It is a question that Ben and Brother Justin both found themselves asking time and time again, and what all humans and many TV shows question throughout time, but very few have done it with as much style and compassion as Carnivàle.